freebasic/fbfrog/readme.txt

                      accessor functions

+  gui/embed-xpms.bas    Program for regenerating xpms.bas from the *.xpm files
+                        in the same directory

+  gui/gtk.bas        GTK+ version of the GUI

   gui/gui.bas        GUI main module (the GUI is a separate program)
                      fbfrog launching code, some event logic

-  gui/gtk.bas        GTK+ version of the GUI

   gui/win32.bas      Win32 version of the GUI

+  gui/resources.rc   Win32 resource script, compile it in to embed the icon
+                     and the xp.manifest into the program

+  gui/xpms.bas       Embedded .xpm icons for the GTK+ GUI

 To do: